iiJozza/battle-ships/README.md

 * [Heroku](https://dashboard.heroku.com/apps) was used to deploy the game on the web.
 * [Git](https://git-scm.com/) was used to commit and push code during the development stage.
 * [Codeanywhere](https://app.codeanywhere.com/) was used as an IDE.
+* [Pycharm](https://www.jetbrains.com/pycharm/nextversion/) was used as an IDE during early stages of development.

 ## Deployment